 For pharmaceutical logistics, the most important best practice is good distribution practice, which has been codified in various guidelines and regulations globally.

-This means that keeping up to date with what is demanded from the different stakeholders in the pharmaceutical cold chain requires constant vigilance.
+This means that keeping up to date with what is demanded from the different stakeholders in the pharma cold chain requires constant vigilance.
 And not only into what the regulation says but also the willingness and readiness to update practices to better ensure safety is maintained according to the guidelines.

 And because evaluating the success of the processes and training is impossible without key performance indicators, you also need a way to monitor the success of your cold chain.
 One of the ways to achieve this is to implement sufficiently comprehensive temperature monitoring into the process, which we’ll explore more in the next section.